Starmer condemns ‘desperate’ Tory ad showing people with hands up in surrender

 Sir Keir Starmer has condemned as “desperate” a Tory attack advert depicting people with their hands up and urging voters not to “surrender” to Labour.

+The Labour leader also said he was “genuinely disappointed” Rishi Sunak “resorted to lies” about his party’s tax plans.

-Rishi Sunak shared the poster on X showing a picture of a man, woman and child holding their hands in the air as if at gunpoint.
+The Prime Minister shared a poster on X showing a picture of a man, woman and child holding their hands in the air as if at gunpoint.

-The text on the image reads “don’t surrender your family’s future to Labour”, doubling down on a warning issued by the Prime Minister repeatedly during his final head-to-head TV debate with Sir Keir.
+The text on the image reads “don’t surrender your family’s future to Labour”, doubling down on a warning issued by Mr Sunak repeatedly during his final head-to-head TV debate with Sir Keir.

 The Labour leader told reporters during a campaign visit to Staffordshire on Thursday: “This is really desperate stuff and I’m surprised by it.